-Here’s an advert for American Express directed by Anderson which playfully sums up his oeuvre to date.
-Read on to discover our five favourite Wes Anderson movies which are listed chronologically…
+Here’s an advert for American Express directed by Anderson which playfully mocks his own style.

 1. The Royal Tenenbaums (2001)

 This colourful comedy is often poignant and sometimes quite dark.
 The laughs are absurdist and dry, and the themes explored cover everything from incest to systemic racism.
 The characters are awkward and idiosyncratic.
 There is no clear hero and no out and out villain.
-In getting to know the Tenenbaums, we cannot help but compare and contrast our own experiences and feelings when it comes to love and family.
+In getting to know the Tenenbaums, we are invited to compare and contrast our own experiences and feelings when it comes to love, loss and family.

 2. The Life Aquatic With Steve Zissou (2004)

-This deep sea adventure is a tribute to famous French Oceanographer Jacques Cousteau and to the wonderment of childhood dreams.
-Again, Anderson creates his own version of the world in this odyssey about parenthood and abandonment.
-Regulars Bill Murray and Owen Wilson star in The Life Aquatic with Steve Zissou, a story about an outdated, over the hill adventurer whose wayward tactics and askew moral compass, get himself and his crew into more trouble than any of them bargained for.
+This deep-sea adventure is a tribute to famous French Oceanographer Jacques Cousteau and to the wonderment of childhood dreams.
+Again, Wes Anderson creates his own version of the world in this odyssey about parenthood and abandonment.
+Regulars Bill Murray and Owen Wilson star in The Life Aquatic with Steve Zissou (2004), a story about an outdated, over-the-hill adventurer whose wayward tactics and askew moral compass, get himself and his crew into more trouble than any of them bargained for.

 The film uses stop motion animation intertwined with the live action footage to create a colourful and authentic impression of life above and below the sea.
 The rich cast of familiar as well as unfamiliar faces comprise the crew of the Bellafonte (Zissou’s ship), as we follow them on a revenge mission to hunt down a rare shark that ate one of their own in a previous encounter.